About Women’s Education & Leadership Institute

 There is a direct correlation between the successes of a child and the educational level of the mother.
 Studies show that when a woman succeeds, her family does too and when a family thrives, a community thrives.
 Programs like WELI have the power to transform communities and generations.

 WELI was recently featured in a KRML Radio publication, click here to listen!

-On September 20th, Hartnell Foundation will host the fourth annual Women’s Education & Leadership Institute Forum.
-The special night at Tehama Golf Club will feature an intimate dinner and conversation, featuring, Kate Roberts, President of Monterey Bay Economic Partnership, and Susan Black, Founder and recently elected Chairman of the Board of Pinnacle Bank.
+On September 20th, Hartnell College Foundation hosted the fourth annual Women’s Education & Leadership Institute Forum.
+The special night at Tehama Golf Club featured an intimate dinner and conversation, highlighting, Kate Roberts, President of Monterey Bay Economic Partnership, and Susan Black, Founder and recently elected Chairman of the Board of Pinnacle Bank.